-The NMMA covers approximately 33 square miles or 21,100 acres, which accounts for approximately 13 percent of the overall Santa Maria Groundwater Basin (164,000 acres).
-Approximately 14,000 acres on the NMMA, or 66 percent, is developed land requiring water pumped from the underlying aquifers to sustain the agricultural and urban development.
+The NMMA covers approximately 33 square miles or 21,590 acres, which accounts for approximately 13 percent of the overall SMGB (164,000 acres).
+Approximately 13,500 acres on the NMMA, or 64 percent, is developed land requiring water pumped from the underlying aquifers to sustain the agricultural and urban development.
+In the 2018 Annual Report, the common boundary between the NMMA and the SMVMA was changed to follow parcels, in coordination with SMVMA Engineer.